 We have many students who come to Luddy with little to no technology experience, and that’s just fine!
-Our faculty will teach you all you need to know, even if you’re starting at the beginning.
-While nothing is expected or required, if you’d like to dive in, we recommend one of the many websites that reach programming skills, such as codeacademy.com or code.org.
+Our faculty will introduce you all you need to know, even if you’re starting at the beginning.
+While nothing is expected or required, if you’d like to dive in, we recommend one of the many websites that introduce programming skills, such as codeacademy.com or code.org.

 Explore IU and Bloomington

 Bloomington and IU have grown together through the years, and what has emerged is a partnership that has created the quintessential college town.
 More than 50,000 students, faculty, and staff live and work on our beautiful campus.
 Bloomington combines the excitement of a big city in a small-town setting.
 Attend one of the more than 1,000 yearly performances from the Jacobs School of Music or take in a Broadway show at the IU Auditorium.
 Enjoy Big Ten football and basketball action at Memorial Stadium or the iconic Simon Skjodt Assembly Hall, explore our renowned Farmers' Market, or experience both local and global cuisine in our thriving downtown.